Field

 substrates, including, for example, plastics materials,

 leather, paper, cardboard, metal, glass or wood.
-In practice,
+In

-however, said substrate most preferably comprises a textile
+practice, however, said substrate most preferably comprises

-nylon 6,6 or a polyester.
+material, for example nylon 6,6 or a polyester.

 [0020] Said antimicrobial agent inhibits the growth of